preethamam/AutomaticPanoramicImageStitching-AutoPanoStitch/README.md

 ```

 # Note
 Depending on how your images are captured, panaroma being a `spherical`, `cylindrical` or `planar` should be selected judicially using the `input.warpType` and `input.Transformationtype`.
-Generally, `spherical` or `cylindrical` projections with `affine` / `rigid` transformation should work well.
-Your patience will be appreciated.
+Generally, `spherical` or `cylindrical` projections with `affine` or `rigid` transformation should work well in most of the cases.
+However, some panoramas specifically looks good in `projective` transformation, e.g. flatbed scanner or whiteboard (`affine` works well too) images.

 Currently, spherical, cyclindrical and planar projections stitching is supported in this version and can recognize multiple panoramas.
 This work is in progress, further improvements such as inlcusion of a full view 360 x 180 degree panoramas stitching (everything visible from a point), automatic panorama straightening, runtime speed optimization and Graphical User Interface (GUI) are under development.
+Your patience will be appreciated.

 # Known issues
 1. Bundle adjustment using the `lsqnonlin` in MATLAB is computationally slow.